Ambulance Infection Control

 Following a deep clean by the Make Ready Team and exposing all surfaces within the vehicle by opening drawers and cupboards, a full HPV (hydrogen peroxide vapour) decontamination can be delivered by the ProXcideTM in under 2 hours.
 This technology removes viral and bacterial micro-organisms from vehicles, aiming to ensure the same standards of clinical decontamination are maintained across all patient care services inside and outside the hospital.

-Director of Nursing, Midwifery and Community Services, Isle of Wight NHS Trust.
+Andrew Donegan, Head of Facilities at Isle of Wight NHS Trust.

 With support from Inivos, Magpas Air Ambulance became the first air ambulance service in the UK to commission innovative hydrogen peroxide vapour (HPV) decontamination technology.